Arfatox/Portfolio/README.md

 - Responsive design that works on all devices
 - Modern UI with smooth animations using Framer Motion
-- Sections for About, Projects, and Contact
+- Sections for about, projects and tools
-- Dark theme with custom color scheme
-- Form handling for contact section

 ## Getting Started